imshubhangisingh/SQL-Data-Analysis-US-Retail-stores/first.md

 ![image](SQL_imgs/Img_2.2.png)

-**ASSUMPTION:** I assume that the adjustment in the time of Brail was already done when this data was created.
+**ASSUMPTIONS :** I assume that the adjustment in the time of Brail was already done when this data was created.
 The time division for Morning, Dawn, Afternoon and Night has been done as following:
 Dawn -> 0 - 6
 Morning -> 7 - 12
 Afternoon -> 13 - 17
 Night ->  18 - 23

-**INSIGHT:** We can say that the majority of the orders in Brazil are placed during the night time(33,107) followed by order count in the afternoon(31,380).
+**INSIGHTS :** We can say that the majority of the orders in Brazil are placed during the night time(33,107) followed by order count in the afternoon(31,380).
 In the morning we have the least number of orders placed (5072) followed by the count of orders in the afternoon(26,919)

 **3. Evolution of E-commerce Orders in Brazil Region**

 **3.1   month-on-month orders by states**

 ~~~ SQL
 SELECT